MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/get-file-related-alerts.md

 Empty

 ## Response
 If successful and file exists - 200 OK with list of [alert](alerts.md) entities in the body.
-If file do not exist - 404 Not Found.
+If file does not exist - 404 Not Found.

 ## Example